teambit/docs/docs/getting-started/compose-components/create-components.md

 import componentImg from './component.png';

 Bit centralize your development workflow around components, composing with them to build features and apps.
 A basic component may be a simple module, utility or common, SDK, React component or hook, Angular module, shared style etc.
 Each component is isolated and may have its own build and configuration for compilation, testing, lint, formatting and others.
-By shifting from building all components together we can build a more modular and scalable development workflow where components are not locked in an application or repository.

 ## Generate Component